Rasheed Wallace never had trouble speaking his mind.

 After a midseason trade to Detroit in 2004, the power forward become an integral part of the Pistons team that tore through the playoffs to capture the NBA championship.
 Wallace, point guard and Finals MVP Chauncey Billups, shooting guard Rip Hamilton, small forward Tayshaun Prince, and center Ben Wallace took down Kobe Bryant, Shaquille O’Neal, and the Los Angeles Lakers in five games.

-Wallace retired from the NBA in 2010.
+Wallace ended his NBA career in 2010.
 He attempted a comeback for the 2012-13 season with the Knicks and retired at the year’s conclusion.

 He has plenty to be proud of on the court: